Delta Epsilon Chi Honor Society

 - For information or questions, contact David Medders, Executive Vice President, 407.207.0808

-- Recipients are given parchment certificates signed by officers of ABHE and the respective institution
+- Recipients are given parchment certificates signed by officers of ABHE and the respective institution.
+Effective the Spring semester of 2020, DEC certificates are a COMPLIMENTARY BENEFIT to all accredited ABHE member institutions.

 - Awards, as shown, may be purchased for all recipients (L-R):